ibm-cloud-docs/cloud-object-storage/basics/object-tagging.md

 Once your objects have been tagged, over time it may become necessary to modify them.

-Change the contents of the form fields and press "Save" when complete.
+In order to edit the tags using the graphic interface, you will have to log into the console and access your objects as described previously.
+Once you've clicked on the "Manage Tags" option, simply change the contents of the form fields.
+Remember to press "Save" when complete.
 {: console}

 ![Save tags when complete](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/object-save-tags.jpg){: console}

 You will have to authorize in order to tag your data.
-The examples here use bearer tokens generated using [this example](/docs/cloud-object-storage?topic=cloud-object-storage-curl#curl-token).
-In addition to the bucket identifier and object key, you will also need the correct [endpoint](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints) and the resource instance id from the service instance id in your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials).
-Note the query string for adding tags: **`?tagging`**.
+Also, you will have to programmatically keep any old tags while updating your objects with new information.
+The example shown repeats the tags from the previous examples while adding a new tag.
+{: http}

+Remember that performing "PUT" operations involving tags will overwrite any current tags.
+{: important}
 {: http}

 ```bash